SaintlyShadow/Tactical-Flava---Trader-cfg/README.md

 # 1.16 Updated Trader config - Tactical Flava!

+Change values to suit your Economy, may be a couple of craftable items.
+Just comment out or remove.
+Made from provided classnames list.

 	<Category> TF | Optics
             TF_ElcanSpecterDROptic_FDE,                       *,       60,      30
             TF_ElcanSpecterDROptic_Black,                     *,       60,      30